-Have you ever had someone say to you that he was sorry but for some reason, you just didn’t believe he was actually sorry?
+Have you ever had someone say to you that he was sorry but you knew they didn’t mean it?

 It’s the worst.

 There is actually a method to apologizing, and I’m going to walk you through the four steps to how to say I’m sorry.

 All you want is a sincere apology and all you get is “sorry”.

 You can actually learn how to say sorry and have the other person know you mean it.